-- Travel: this depends on mode of travel and distance; as a general guideline, UK travel normally ranges between £50-100; return travel to London £20; EU flights £250; overseas £1,000. - Accommodation and subsistence: HMRC publishes worldwide daily subsistence rates in local currencies here.
-However, it may be easiest to use the Leverhulme Trust rate of £150 per day for stays up to 21 days in duration. - Consumables: this should relate to specific project supplies and should not normally exceed £100. - Research assistance/conference assistance: this is usually budgeted following the casual pay scales; depending on the role the assistant is expected to fulfil a different pay grade may be required (from less skilled to postdoctoral).
+- Travel: this depends on mode of travel and distance; as a general guideline, UK travel normally ranges between £50-100; return travel Oxford to London £30.00; EU flights £200-300; overseas £400 1,000. - Accommodation and subsistence: HMRC publishes worldwide daily subsistence rates in local currencies here.
+However, it may be easiest to use the Leverhulme Trust rate of £150 per day for stays up to 21 days in duration.
+We encourage applicants to use College accommodation whenever possible for a reduced rate. - Consumables: this should relate to specific project supplies and should not normally exceed £100. - Research assistance/conference assistance: this is usually budgeted following the University casual pay scales; depending on the role the assistant is expected to fulfil, a different pay grade may be required (from less skilled to postdoctoral).
 The hourly rate budgeted should include employer costs and thus correspond to the Faculty cost of employing someone rather than actual payable salary; your Faculty's administrator will be able to advise on which grade to use.

-Grade Faculty hourly rate
+Grade Faculty hourly rate 1

-4.1 £15.36
+4.1 £16.17

-5.1 £17.71
+5.1 £18.50

-6.1 £21.05
+6.1 £20.81

-7.1 £22.38
+7.1 £23.41